Selpercatinib

 Selpercatinib is an inhibitor of the rearranged during transfection (RET) receptor tyrosine kinase.
 Selpercatinib inhibited wild-type RET and multiple mutated RET isoforms as well as VEGFR1 and VEGFR3 with IC50 values ranging from 0.92 nM to 67.8 nM.
 In other enzyme assays, selpercatinib also inhibited FGFR 1, 2, and 3 at higher concentrations that were still clinically achievable.
 In a binding assay at the concentration of 1 μM selpercatinib, significant antagonist binding activity (>50%) was observed for the 5-HT (serotonin) transporter (70.2% antagonist) and α2C adrenoreceptor (51.7% antagonist).
 The concentration of 1 μM is approximately 7-fold higher than the maximum unbound plasma concentration of at the efficacious dose of selpercatinib.

 In a thorough QT study with positive control in 32 healthy subjects, no large change (that is, >20 ms) in the QTcF interval was detected at selpercatinib concentrations similar to those observed with a therapeutic dosing schedule.
-An exposure-response analysis indicated that supra therapeutic concentrations, could lead to an increase in QTc >20 ms.
+An exposure-response analysis indicated that supra therapeutic concentrations, could lead to an increase in QTc >20 ms. In patients receiving selpercatinib, QT interval prolongation was reported.
+Therefore, dose interruption or modification may be required in patients.

-The pharmacokinetics of selpercatinib were evaluated in patients with locally advanced or metastatic solid tumors administered 160 mg twice daily unless otherwise specified.
+The pharmacokinetics of selpercatinib were evaluated in patients with locally advanced or metastatic solid tumours administered 160 mg twice daily unless otherwise specified.
 Steady-state selpercatinib AUC and Cmax increased in a linear to supra-dose proportional manner over the dose range of 20 mg once daily to 240 mg twice daily.

 Steady-state was reached by approximately 7 days and the median accumulation ratio after administration of 160 mg twice daily was 3.4-fold.
 Mean steady-state selpercatinib [coefficient of variation (CV%)] Cmax was 2,980 (53%) ng/mL and AUC0-24h was 51,600 (58%) ng*h/mL.